 He has also been involved in the West Country’s folk music scene as a member of the Folk Group ‘Hearts of Oak’, and more recently with ‘Shake a Leg’.
 On his Youtube channel (KirbyFiddler) he has a playlist dedicated to fiddle tunes

-Rupert enjoys canoeing, having been a canoe instructor in the Ardeche, Southern France, whilst a student, and now regularly takes to the North Devon coast and rivers with his son, Martyn in kayaks.
+Rupert enjoys canoeing, having been a canoe instructor in the Ardeche, Southern France, whilst a student, and regularly took to the North Devon coast and rivers in kayak or canoe.

 He is also a keen amateur photographer, recording the beauty of the natural world around his North Devon home, particularly featuring 'The Lynton Goats'.